Arora-Janak-1005/Cyber-Network-learning-logs/concepts/nmap.md

 ## More things i learnt during this session:
 - hop on the router stand for host of/on the point
 - passive os fingerprinting and banner grabbing - (linux -ttl =64, window size=5840) (windows -ttl =128, window size=8192) (cisco router -ttl =255, window size=4128)
+- ftp has 2 types of login - anonymous login and authenticated login